 We expect that our general and administrative expenses will continue to increase in the future as we continue to perform commercialization and sales activities and increase our headcount to support our business objectives.
-We also anticipate that we will continue to incur significant costs associated with being a public company, including accounting, audit, legal, compliance and director and officer insurance costs as well as investor and public relations expenses, and that such costs will increase over time especially as we are now a large accelerated filer and are no longer permitted to rely on exemptions from certain requirements that are applicable to public companies that are not emerging growth companies.
+We also anticipate that we will continue to incur significant costs associated with being a public company, including accounting, audit, legal, compliance and director and officer insurance costs as well as investor and public relations expenses, and that such costs will increase over time as we continue to expand.